jeffhuynh1/Z-Prefix-App/README.md

     - authenticated users should be able to view all items, and any single item.

 ### To do
-    -- limits for item adding
     -- css for user table box size
-    -- redirects for accessing pages that you shouldn't access while not logged in